 Afternoons, students are typically engaged in a variety of hands-on laboratory exercises that will enhance the student’s understanding of forensic science in an up-close and personal way.

 When class is over, and on weekends, students can look forward to various Summer College trips and activities.
 Check out our Campus Activities page for more information!

 Final Academic Obligation

-Students are permitted to depart campus after August 8, 2019 at 5:00pm.
+Students are permitted to depart campus after 5:00pm on August 7, 2020.
 If students have any questions regarding their final academic obligation, we encourage them to reach out to their instructor.
 Please refer to the Move-Out page for important information regarding the checkout process.

 James T. Spencer — Laura J. and L. Douglas Meredith Professor, Chemistry